Geborgen/usefulmods/README.md

 # Useful Mods & Tools

+# THIS IS HIGHLY OUTDATED AND INCOMPLETE, AND WILL NOT BE MAINTAINED.
+USE AT YOUR OWN RISK.
+THERE ARE MANY NEW AND ALTERNATIVE MODS.

 Useful and recommended mods for Skyrim SE/AE.
 This was created to provide a repository/resource for new modders looking for the most "essential" mods for their game.

 This resource is NOT intended as a guide, and is instead just a list of mods.
 If you want a modding guide, check [here](https://sites.google.com/view/skyrimsemoddingguide/).